Data-driven analyses and model-independent fits for present $b\to s \ell \ell$ results

 \thefootnote{\fnsymbol{footnote}}

-{\arabic{footnote}} \centerline{\bf ABSTRACT} We present a critical assessment of the present $B$ anomalies in the exclusive $b \to s \ell\ell$ mode based on the QCD factorisation approach (QCDf).
+{\arabic{footnote}} \centerline{\bf ABSTRACT} We present a critical assessment of the present $B$ anomalies in the exclusive $b \to s \ell\ell$ mode based on the QCD factorisation (QCDf) approach.
 In particular, we analyse the impact of different local form factor calculations and of the largest bin in the low-$q^2$ region.

-We also present a model-independent analysis of the new results of the CMS experiment on the $B \to K^* \mu^+\mu^-$ angular observables and compare them with the corresponding LHCb data.
-In addition, we update the global fit by including all $b \to s$ observables incorporating the new data from CMS.
+We also present a model-independent analysis of the new results of the LHCb and CMS experiments on the $B \to K^* \mu^+\mu^-$ angular observables.
+In addition, we update the global fit by including all $b \to s$ observables incorporating the new data from CMS and LHCb.
 In these analyses, we use 10\% or higher guesstimates of the non-factorisable power corrections as additional uncertainties, serving as a placeholder for robust estimates of these contributions.

 Updating earlier results, we also analyse the combined LHCb and CMS data on the $B \to K^* \mu^+\mu^-$ angular observables using data-driven approaches to find indications whether these tensions between the QCDf predictions and the present data are due to underestimated subleading hadronic contributions or due to new physics effects.